Symfony-Plugins/rsfResponseValidatorPlugin/README.markdown

     $ svn propset externals sfPaymentPlugin http://svn.symfony-project.com/rsfResponseValidatorPlugin/trunk

+After downloading the source code you should clear your symfony cache:

+    $ php symfony cache:clear --type="config"

 ### Configuration

 Before you can use the plugin you need to configure it properly.